Founder and Former Owner

 He joined the family business after graduating from Eckels College of Mortuary Science in Philadelphia, Pennsylvania, and became a licensed funeral director and embalmer in the District of Columbia and in Virginia, respectively.
 He serves in various local organizations and is a member of the National Funeral Directors Association and the Virginia Morticians Association.
 He is currently manager of Joynes Funeral Home and is a trustee of First Baptist Church, Warrenton.

 Darryl S. Joynes joined the family business in 1987.
-He received his mortuary science training from Catonsville Community College (The Community College of Baltimore County), Baltimore, Maryland.
-He became a licensed funeral director and embalmer 1990.
+He received his mortuary science education from Catonsville Community College (The Community College of Baltimore County), Baltimore, Maryland.
+He became a licensed funeral director and embalmer in 1990.
 Darryl also holds an Associates Degree in Biblical Studies from Logos Christian College in Jacksonville, Florida.
 Darryl continues the Joynes tradition of service and is dedicated to being a consummate professional at all times.
 Darryl is a member of the National Funeral Directors Association as well as the Virginia Morticians Association.
 He is currently the assistant manager at Joynes Funeral Home and an active member in several ministries at Faith Christian Church in Warrenton.